domaframework/doma-quarkus/README.md

 Our extension recognizes reflective classes and resources, and includes them into your native image without additional configurations.

+## Supported Java version

+Quarkus supports Java 8 or Java 11+ but Quarkus Extension for Doma requires Java 11+.

 ## How to use

 ### Gradle